http://goddessfishpromotions. blogspot.com/2018/02/vbt-empty-promises-by-james-m- jackson.html

 a Rafflecopter giveaway

-3 responses to “James M Jackson: Empty Promises”
+3 Replies to “James M Jackson: Empty Promises”

 1. Thanks so much for having me here today on the kickoff of week two of the virtual book tour.
 I’ll be around during the day to respond to any comments or answer any questions.